Apple announces iPhone 15 Pro and Pro Max with USB-C and Action button

 As expected, Apple ditched the mute switch and replaced it with a programmable ‘Action button.’
 The default behaviour still controls the mute functionality, but there are additional features like turning on the flashlight.
 Users can also combine the button with Apple’s Shortcuts app for great customizability.

 Apple has a new A17 Pro chip to power the iPhone 15 Pro and Pro Max.
 Apple says the A17 Pro is the industry’s first 3nm chip.
 It sports 19 billion transistors.
-There’s a six-core CPU with two performance cores and four high-efficiency cores and a 16-core neural engine that can process 35 trillion operations per second.
+There’s a six-core CPU with two performance cores, four high-efficiency cores, and a 16-core neural engine that can process 35 trillion operations per second.
 It also has dedicated engines to power features like ProRes and the Pro display.
 A17 Pro has a new USB 3 controller with up to 10Gbps transfer speeds.

 The company also highlighted the A17 Pro’s improved GPU.
 It’s up to 20 percent faster for peak performance, while also offering better efficiency for sustained performance in gaming.
 Apple also touted hardware-accelerated ray tracing.